Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 ## Query Strings

 The following is an example of using data from a request's query string.
-To retrieve values from the query string you can use the `.Query` hashtable on the supplied web-session to a route's logic.
+To retrieve values from the query string you can use the `.Query` property from the `$WebEvent` variable.
 This example will return a user based on the `userId` supplied:

 ```powershell
 Start-PodeServer {